The First Battle of Panipat was fought between the forces of Babur and Ibrahim Lodhi. The Battle was fought on April 21, 1526.

 - The Delhi Sultanate was ruled by the Afghan Lodi dynasty from 1451.

 - Ibrahim Lodi, a great warrior but an undiplomatic ruler, was the reigning king of the Sultanate from 1517.

-- Babur, a descendent of both Timur and Chengiz Khan, was the ruler of Fergana (in Uzbekistan) and had conquered Kabul in 1504.
+- Babur, a descendant of both Timur and Chengiz Khan, was the ruler of Fergana (in Uzbekistan) and had conquered Kabul in 1504.
 He tried to capture Samarkand but lost it three times.
-Hence, he turned his attention to the Punjab.
+Hence, he turned his attention to Punjab.

 - He was invited by Daulat Khan, the governor of Punjab, to invade the region and unsettle Ibrahim Lodi.

 - Babur reached Lahore in 1524 but was sent back by Lodi’s troops.
 He tried to defeat Lodi again with the help of another rebel chief but in vain.

 - However, in 1526, Babur prepared better with an improved intelligence network.
 Although he had a smaller number of troops compared to Lodi, he organised his men better into three flanks.
 He also introduced gunpowder firearms and field artillery into the subcontinent with this war.

 - Lodi’s army relied heavily on cavalry and especially on elephants, which in earlier times, could shock the enemy and rout them.